-Folk songs of the Mulao ethnic group
+Folk songs of the Mulam ethnic group

-The folk songs of the Mulao ethnic group can be divided into two types.
+The folk songs of the Mulam ethnic group can be divided into two types.
 One is mostly based around historical figures, hero stories, and folklore, while the other is based on improvised singing with no fixed lyrics, spanning songs about love, etiquette, and customs.

-The folk songs of the Mulao ethnic group have various forms.
+The folk songs of the Mulam ethnic group have various forms.
 To date, there are 44 kinds of song names and 90 sentence patterns, mainly with a four-sentence style, a flexible number of words in each sentence, as well as two-sentence rhymes.

 The songs are known for their simple techniques, vivid language, vast imagination, and excellent metaphors.
 They accumulate the understanding, practice, and life experience of the Mulam people on society and nature, reflecting the national character and the natural aesthetic characteristics of the Mulam.

 In May 2010, the folk songs of the Mulam ethnic group were included in the third batch of autonomous region-level intangible cultural heritage representative projects in Guangxi.